lincw/scRNA_tutorial/README.md

 ---

-> **Note:** This tutorial was prepared in cooperation with GPT-4.1 and o4-mini-high.
+> **Note:** This tutorial was prepared in cooperation with GPT-4.1, o4-mini-high, and Claude 3.7 Sonnet.
 Last updated: 2025-04-22.

 ---